-Maybe the town comes alive in winter and it’ll be completely different then, but right now in the middle of the summer… it has that barely-awake feeling with half of the stores and restaurants closed for the season.
+As a ski destination, I’m sure Bansko comes alive in winter time and it’ll look and feel completely different then.
+But Bansko in the middle of the summer has that barely-awake feeling with half of the stores and restaurants closed for the season.
 The heat of the day renders the streets empty of pedestrians.

 Hikers and outdoor lovers come here in the summer because Bansko is located at the entrance of Pirin National Park, Bulgaria’s most striking national park.
 Bansko is also a convenient base to explore the wine country in Melnik as well as Bulgaria’s most famous monasteries.

 There are a few hotels here in Bansko, the grandest of which is Kempinski Grand.
 There’s only one hostel here in Bansko, HHB Hostel (or Hostel Bansko).
 There are lots of apartments that you can rent per day, or longer.
 One bedroom apartment can be rented for around $22-25/day with heavy discount for monthly rental.

 Buses to Bansko leave from Sofia’s main terminal and Ovcha Kupel station in the western part of town.
 The latter has more buses going to Bansko.
 In the winter (high season), a shuttle service can be arranged for 20 euros per person.
 In the summer, private transfers run about 60 euros per car.

 There’s no public transportation within the city itself.
 Bansko is so small that you can walk from one end to the other in 30 minutes.
 Taxis can be found in the bus station, at the entrance of town.
 10-15 min walk from the main square.